Frequently Asked Questions

 Student Support Services

 • When applying mark the areas about PPR and provide us with documentation about your child’s needs.
+As part of the admission process we will have an interview with parents and a meeting with the pupil.
 We can meet many mild to moderate needs and will keep an open dialogue with parents and the Ballerup PPR team about how to best meet your child’s needs.
 It is imperative that parents partner with us in this and inform us accurately of needs.
+If we find out that needs have been hidden your child will be unenrolled.

-• We offer both before school care known as Morning Club and After School Care known as After School Club.
+• We offer both before school care and after school care at two different price points to help families.
 Additionally, every semester new Extra-Curricular Clubs run.
 To find out more about both options read here

 School Life